qpakzk/qpakzk.github.io/_posts/2018-02-06-[Perf] Process of Linux Kernel Contribution.md

 Signed-off-by: Sangwon Hong <qpakzk@gmail.com>
 ```

-## 3. Make a patch
+## 3. Generating a Patch

-Make a patch to send it to the maintainer.
-The patch has a commit message.
+Once your commit is ready, create a patch which encompasses your commit message:

 ```sh
 $ git format-patch -1
 ```

-## 4. Send a patch
+## 4. Transmitting the Patch

-It's not default subcommand sending email in git.
-So first of all, it needs to install send-email package.
+Git does not include an inherent subcommand for email transmission.
+As a result, one must first install the `send-email` package:

 ```sh
 $ sudo apt-get install git-email
 ```

-Ans send a patch to the maintainer.
-If you send it including other developers, you can use -cc option.
+To send your patch to the maintainer (and possibly include other developers), utilize the `-cc` option:

 ```sh
 $ git send-email --to "Arnaldo Carvalho de Melo <acme@kernel.org>" \